AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 3. **Maps NFTs to Balances:** It uses `Promise.all` to concurrently fetch the balance for each NFT by calling the `getBalanceOfNft` function.
 4. **Combines NFT Data with Balances:** For each NFT, it combines the existing NFT data with the fetched balance.
 5. **Returns Updated NFT Array:** It returns a new array of `Nft` objects, each including its respective balance.

+---

+- Find the comment `// fetch NFT Data from eforest API`.

+- Replace the existing **`fetchUserNftData`** function with this code snippet:

 ```javascript title="commonFunctions.ts"
 // fetch NFT Data from eforest API